 Marvin's first book, World's Tallest Disaster (Sarabande Books, 2001), won the Kathryn A. Morton Prize in Poetry.
 Her second collection, Fragment of the Head of a Queen, was published by Sarabande Books in 2007.
 She also co-edited Legitimate Dangers: American Poets of the New Century (Sarabande Books, 2006).

 In addition to the Kathryn A. Morton Prize, Marvin's honors include the Kate Tufts Discovery Award, the Whiting Award, and a NYFA Gregory Millard Fellowship.
-She teaches at Columbia University.
+She teaches at the College of Staten Island in New York.